 If you really want your relationship to stand the test of time, you may have to stand firm in a few statements which may not feel factually true… But they honor the truth between you: that you really love each other, and you each want your partner to feel truly happy.

 So, here are the top 5 lies, which relationship experts from Your Tango recommend, to keep your one true love strong:

 1. “You look amazing!”

-When the two of you are getting ready to go out for a fancy date night, let him know just how much you love him by reminding him how he “scrubs up” so well.
+When you two get ready to go out for a nice date night, let him know just how much you love him by reminding him how he “scrubs up” so well.
 Tell her she is still the “apple of your eye,” by letting her know she dressed up beautifully.

 2. “You are absolutely right.“

-When trouble starts, with your significant other, you can immediately calm the situation by saying you’re sorry and/or that he or she is right.
+When trouble starts, you can immediately calm the situation by saying you’re sorry – and/or that he or she is right.
 This takes your partner out of their defensive position.
 You may not feel like it is true; but it will make it easier for the two of you to take the tension down a few notches, and sort out whatever’s really going on.

 3. “I think I understand where you’re coming from.”